 Gravel

-Gravel is rock fragments which vary in size but are larger than sand.
-Gravel may be created naturally when bigger rocks erode; it is also manufactured.
-Gravel is used in large construction projects, but it is also ideal for replacing mulch and grass.
-It is much easier to maintain than both grass and mulch– and it looks great.
-Gravel is the most expensive choice of your fill choices.
-Gravel comes in many types, including lava rock, pea gravel, glass gravel, river rock, crushed granite, slate chips, and many more.
+First, gravel is made up of rock fragments larger than sand, formed naturally through rock erosion or manufactured.
+It’s commonly used in large construction projects but also works well for replacing mulch and grass.
+Gravel is low-maintenance and visually appealing, but it is the most expensive fill option.
+It comes in various types, including lava rock, pea gravel, glass gravel, river rock, crushed granite, and slate chips, among others.
 Having such variety is a good thing as it can elevate your project by choosing the right gravel to meet the needs of the project’s aesthetic.
 Landscape projects that would be ideal for gravel are rock gardens, garden beds, walkways, driveways, patios, edging, and weed prevention.
 You might also use gravel for backfill projects, as it is great for tackling drainage issues.

 Potting Soil

-Sometimes people confuse topsoil and potting soil since they are both used for planting.
-However, they are quite different.
-Potting soil was designed for use in pots or planters, this means that it needs to be drained well and stay aerated.
-Potting soil consists of sphagnum moss and ground up organic material like bark or saw dust.
-Potting mix is the 2nd most expensive choice of your fill choices.
-So, if you are working on a large project, you should consider using enriched topsoil or garden soil.
-This is topsoil that has been blended with organic compost.
+People often confuse topsoil and potting soil because both are used for planting, but they are quite different.
+Potting soil is specifically designed for use in pots and planters, needing good drainage and aeration.
+It typically contains sphagnum moss and ground organic materials like bark or sawdust.
+Potting mix is the second most expensive fill option.
+Moreover, if you are working on a large project, you should consider using enriched topsoil or garden soil; this is topsoil that has been blended with organic compost.

 Topsoil